lhquixotic/PLAuto/README.md

+# PLAuto
-This is an autonomous driving framework based on ROS1
+This is an autonomous driving framework for both single vehicle and platoon based on ROS1.
+It can be implemented both on real-world vehicle and in simulation.
+Main code is written by C++ and partially by Python.
 ## Environments
  1. Ubuntu 20.04 + ROS Noetic